turcuciprian/Coding-with-chip-blog/_posts/2023-03-26-multiple-dicom-mri-to-jpeg.md

+---
-# Multiple Dicom MRI's to Jpeg files in python
+title: "Multiple Dicom MRI's to Jpeg files in python"
+---

 Here's the code for handling multiple MRI folders with DICOM mri images and how to save them into jpegs in organized folders

 ```
 from genericpath import isfile
 from medpy.io import load